 3. Structure

-Structure innovation involves optimizing the way a company organizes and deploys its resources, including its people, processes, and assets.
-For example, businesses can implement cross-functional teams to break down silos and improve collaboration or adopt decentralized decision-making to make their operations more agile.
-Companies like Google have long embraced flat organizational structures to encourage creativity and foster innovation, demonstrating the value of rethinking internal structures.
+For example, businesses may implement cross-functional teams to break down silos or adopt decentralized decision-making to respond more quickly to market changes.
+Companies like Google have long embraced flatter organizational structures to encourage creativity and support innovation, demonstrating how deliberate structural choices can influence performance and long-term adaptability.

 4. Process

-Process innovation is about improving the methods a company uses to create products, deliver services, or operate internally.
-This could involve adopting lean manufacturing techniques to reduce waste, automating repetitive tasks to boost efficiency, or implementing agile development processes to speed up project delivery.
-Toyota, for instance, revolutionized the automotive industry with its lean manufacturing system, which became a global benchmark for operational excellence.
-Process innovation often leads to cost savings, better quality, and faster time-to-market.
+This may involve adopting lean manufacturing techniques to reduce waste, automating repetitive tasks to improve productivity, or implementing agile development processes to accelerate project delivery.
+Toyota, for example, transformed the automotive industry through its lean manufacturing system, which became a global benchmark for operational excellence.
+When executed effectively, process innovation drives cost savings, improves quality, and shortens time to market.

 The Ten Types of Innovation: Offering